 EPISODE 1- YARON NILI

 Yaron Nili, Assistant Professor at the University of Wisconsin Law School, discusses his recently published article, Successor CEOs.
-Professor Nili (Twitter: @YNili) explains what led him to research this topic and the larger impact the paper will have on Corporate Governance research.
+Professor Nili (SSRN; Twitter: @YNili) explains what led him to research this topic and the larger impact the paper will have on Corporate Governance research.